Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The maritime hearings were later held in Kairo with Captain Tharaldsen (on the lower bridge when the explosion occurred) and 3rd Mate Ragnvald Hansen (on the bridge) appearing.

-13 casualties are listed below, 9 of whom were Norwegian.
+13 casualties are named below, 9 of whom were Norwegian.
 I'm wondering if the number 14 (10 Norwegians) which is given in various sources stems from the fact that Athene's Captain J. A. Dahl had died the previous month.
 Norwegian records state that 13 died, 17 survived in the sinking.
 Athene had no 2nd mate at the time.

 Crew List: